 However, Netflix is available worldwide except in China, Syria, and North Korea.
 According to a report in 2020, Netflix has achieved $1.2 billion operating income for its outstanding performance with sophisticated features.

 According to Corfield (2017), Netflix is becoming famous day by day for its easy accessibility quality and sophisticated features.
 After all, the new technology adoption and adaption is an inevitable approach to exceed customer demand.
 In the 21st century, people do not want to allocate extra time to go to the cinema hall.
-People used to go to the cinema hall to watch new movies before introducing the service of watching movies at home by Netflix.
-New technology including a computer, laptop, and smartphone entertain people easily through internet service.
+People used to go to the cinema hall to watch new movies before introducing watching movies at home on Netflix.
+New technology, including a computer, laptop, and smartphone, entertain people easily through internet service.
 In addition, the social media revolution changed the way we communicate with each other.
-It has become a great platform for sharing user-generated content including photos and videos.
-Now, many citizen journalists are practising democratic journalism because of the social media revolution.
+It has become a great platform for sharing user-generated content, including photos and videos.
+Now, many citizen journalists are practicing democratic journalism because of the social media revolution.

-Most people globally use social media in many perspectives such as education, entertainment, and marketing.
+Most people globally use social media in many perspectives, such as education, entertainment, and marketing.
 Netflix’s authority had perceived the upcoming market demand.
-Therefore, they have changed the business model to allow people to watch movies and television series on computers and smartphones.
-The authority of Netflix realized that consumers do not like to store video (Voigt, Buliga & Michl, 2017), so they change the business model.
+Therefore, they have changed the business model to watch movies and television series on computers and smartphones.
+The management of Netflix realized that consumers do not like to store video, so they change the business model.
 Additionally, Netflix is always aware of the approaches of competitors.
-Blockbuster is a key competitor of Netflix, hence, they added a new feature to become distinguished from competitors.
+Blockbuster is a crucial Netflix competitor; hence, they added a new feature to become distinguished from competitors.
 The reason for changing the business model of Netflix was appropriate and effective to bring success.

 Organizational change refers to the adjustment and transformation of the way a company operates.
-The company brings a minor or major change to improve productivity as well as cope with the new context.
+The company brings a minor or significant change to improve productivity and cope with the new context.
 There are two types of forces of change in a company such as external forces and internal forces.

-The element of the external forces is technological change, globalization, social and political change, and managing ethical behaviours.
-For example, technological change and globalization are the main external forces that compel Netflix to change the feature.
-New technology changes people’s expectations and behaviours; therefore, it is important to change the features, tools, and patterns of the company product or service.
+The element of the external forces is technological change, globalization, social and political change, and managing ethical behaviors.
+For example, technological change and globalization are the primary external forces that compel Netflix to change the feature.
+New technology changes people’s expectations and behaviors; therefore, changing the company product or service’s features, tools, and patterns is essential.
 Netflix handled the forces of change effectively to bring success and prosperity to the company.
-Apart from that, internal forces influence the organization to change such as a change in managerial personnel, work climate, effectiveness, employee expectation, and crisis.
-Netflix realized that the service of watching the movie at home will definitely reduce the entertainment budget and time therefore they accepted the organizational change.
+Apart from that, internal forces influence the organization to change, such as changing managerial personnel, work climate, effectiveness, employee expectations, and crisis.
+For example, Netflix realized that watching the movie at home would reduce the entertainment budget and time; therefore, they accepted the organizational change.

 Conclusion and Takeaway